qwerty12/X250-Hackintosh/README.md

 Wake on LAN | Off | Whether it actually works in macOS I don't know, but by leaving it off, you might eliminate one cause of early wakeup from sleep
 Always on USB | Off | This might be safe to leave on, I have no idea, but all my USB testing has been done with it off USB 3.0 Mode | Enabled | Must be done.
 The SSDT, thanks to RehabMan, will turn off the EHCI controller, leaving only the XHCI controller present.
 Externally, this laptop only has USB 3.0 ports anyway.
 The only reason this would need to be disabled is if you're running a very old OS that has no USB 3.0 support.
-Total Graphics Memory | 512MB | Optional if you're using the standard 1366x768 screen; however, if you're using the 1920x1080 screen, then you will (anecdotally) see better performance with higher resolutions when this is bumped up.
+Total Graphics Memory | 512MB | Optional if you're using the standard 1366x768 screen; however, if you're using the 1920x1080 screen, then you will (anecdotally) see better performance with higher resolutions with this bumped up.
 Intel Rapid Start Technology | Off | The OS needs to support this, which macOS doesn't, and according to [fraisdos125](https://www.tonymacx86.com/threads/guide-lenovo-x250.206197/), having it on may cause macOS not to boot.
 Security Chip | Disabled | I don't know if macOS even supports a TPM, but according to fraisdos125, waking up from sleep may fail with it enabled.
-Intel VT-d Feature | Disabled | Keep this on if you use VT-d in other OSes, as `dart=0` and dropping of the DMAR table will disable VT-d in macOS anyway
+Intel VT-d Feature | Disabled | You can keep this on if you use VT-d in other OSes, as the bootarg `dart=0` and the dropping of the DMAR table will disable VT-d in macOS anyway
 Secure Boot | Disabled | Unsurprisingly, Clover isn't signed.
 CSM Support | Yes | You might be able to keep this off if you set a screen resolution in Clover lower than your standard one, but with this off and Clover and macOS set to use the native/same resolution of your screen, you'll see a very distorted logon screen that can only be fixed if you put your laptop to sleep and quickly cancel it.
 Clover can set the screen resolution to 1920x1080 in CSM mode, so it's not too big a loss.
 Ethernet Adapter | Enabled | Even if you don't use the Ethernet card, MacBookPro SMBIOS profiles expect it as en0, not the Wi-Fi adapter